berndreiss/ZenToDo-api/README.md

 # ZenToDo-api

 This is the API for interacting with the ZenToDo server (https://github.com/berndreiss/ZenToDo-server).
 It also contains all the relevant shared data types necessary to implement a ZenToDo list.
+A frontend implementation can be found here: https://github.com/berndreiss/ZenToDo.

 It provides:
 * A client stub for interaction with the server